vighneshiyer/vighneshiyer.com/content/misc/ml_for_placement.md

 > The Markov article makes veiled accusations, all completely baseless and already found to be without merit by Nature.
 > I am surprised @Synopsys wants to be associated with this, and I am surprised @CACMmag saw fit to publish these sorts of allegations with no evidence, nor any technical data other than two flawed, non-peer reviewed articles.

-The use of hyperbole and belittling language ("deeply flawed", "regurgitating his own unpublished arguments") is surprising, especially against Igor Markov.
+The use of hyperbole and belittling language ("deeply flawed", "regurgitating his own unpublished arguments") is surprising, coming from Jeff Dean.

 > As an update, Shankar Krishnamoorthy, Head of Technology & Product Development at @Synopsys, reached out to me to say "Regarding the CACM article that Igor Markov's comments and writings do not represent Synopsys views or opinions in any way.
 > Synopsys is also aligned with you on the potential of Reinforcement Learning AI for chip design as evidenced by strong customer adoption of our http://Synopsys.ai/DSO.ai suite of products."

-Shankar demonstrates that he is an excellent VP by playing both sides: he does not disavow Igor's technical arguments, while he also injects Synopsys marketing materials!
+Shankar demonstrates that he is an excellent VP by playing both sides: he does not disavow Igor's technical arguments, while also injecting Synopsys' marketing materials!

 ### My Perspective